pierrotm777/BURC_Encoder/README.md

 It is possible to directly map an analog value (ANA1 to AN6), inverted or not, to a channel.
 To do this, you must use the command **RCULx.MESSAGE=RC.ANA[_INV]y** with x=RCUL instance number and y is the ANA channel number (from 1 to 6):
 Example: **RCUL6.MESSAGE=RC.ANA_INV1**
+A simple solution for build a little 6 channels hanset WITH BURC features.

 Exemple of configuration: